 Another thing working in his favour is how he has extensive experience dealing with almost all major world power.
 Multiple appointments in the US, longest ambassadorial stints in China, and starting his career in Russia has made him a prized asset in the diplomatic community.

 Diplomacy = S. Jaishankar

-Jaishankar has a very direct approach to diplomacy.
+Jaishankar indeed has a very direct approach to diplomacy.
 He refrains from theatrics that our friends from across the border have a flair for.
 Most of the breakthroughs that Modi government has seen during NDA-I has been a brainchild of Jaishankar.
-His stint as the foreign Secretary has been one of the more productive ones in the recent time.
+Moreover, his stint as the foreign Secretary has been one of the more productive ones in the recent time.